Frittatas are Italy’s version of an open-faced omelet.

-The one thing you can rely on is that they are always easy to make and packed with protein.
-In this incarnation, we’ve added zucchini, red pepper, sweet potato to the recipe along with fresh basil and a bit of sea salt.
+They’re so easy to make and the add-in combinations are almost endless — in this incarnation, we’ve added zucchini, red pepper, sweet potato to the recipe along with fresh basil and a bit of sea salt.

 Zucchini, Red Pepper, and Sweet Potato Frittata

 Our zucchini, red pepper, sweet potato frittata recipe is loaded with fresh veggies and tastes delicious.

 - 1 small cooked sweet potatoes, cut into 1-inch cubes

 - ¼ cup chopped fresh basil, (reserve a small amount for garnish)

 - ¼ tsp sea salt or Himalayan salt

 Heat oil in 10-inch nonstick skillet over medium heat.